 4.6 Summary of Complaints, Notification of Summons and Successful Prosecutions

-- 4.6.1 The Environmental Complaint Handling Procedure is annexed in Figure 4.1. - 4.6.2 There was one (1) air quality related complaint followed up by Environmental Team in the reporting period.
+- 4.6.1 The Environmental Complaint Handling Procedure is annexed in Figure 4.1. - 4.6.2 There were one (1) air quality and one (1) noise related complaints followed up by Environmental Team in December 2011.